Official US Government Icon

 For a Planning and Demonstration Grant, eligible activities and costs are as follows:

-• Creating or updating an existing Action Plan: Costs include only those that directly assist in the development of an Action Plan that covers the entire jurisdiction.
+• Creating or updating an existing Action Plan: Costs include only those that directly assist in the development of an Action Plan.

 • Conducting supplemental planning: These costs must support the development of a new Action Plan or enhance an existing Action Plan.